 There may be non-emergency transport for guests or participants that are not medical emergencies, but need transport because of fatigue or minor injuries.
 SAG wagons may regularly make the course rounds to provide participant's non-emergency / mechanical breakdown transportation at the Marshall Point (MP) pick up points.
 Their forward progress is dictated by the flow of riders on the course and driving VERY defensively.
-For awareness where the SAG wagons are located, along the course, pass this info to the cyclists who ask you and report to NCS, when SAG wagons pass by your locations.
+Be aware of SAG in your area, pass this info to the cyclists who ask you and report to NCS, when SAG wagons pass by your locations.
+(We should have SAG wagons tracked with APRS so passing their location to NCS is low priority)